roboticsgroup/roboticsgroup_gazebo_plugins/README.md

     - maxEffort

       A **double** specifying the max effort the mimic joint can generate.
-Defaults to 1.0.
+Defaults to the effort limit in the sdf model.

     - sensitiveness